Will Blackmon: New York Giants

 Blackmon signed with the New York Giants on October 29, 2010.
 After being placed on injured reserve, the Giants waived Blackmon on January 2, 2011.
 Then on November 23, 2011, after the Giants secondary got depleted with injuries, Blackmon re-signed with the team.
 He won a Super Bowl ring when the Giants defeated the New England Patriots in Super Bowl XLVI.
 He was released in the off-season and was signed by the Arizona Rattlers of the Arena Football League but never played for them.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On February 13, 2013, Blackmon signed with the Seattle Seahawks.
 He was released by the team on August 27, 2013.

 Jacksonville Jaguars

 On August 28, 2013, Blackmon was signed by the Jacksonville Jaguars.
 On November 10, 2013, in a game against the Tennessee Titans, he caused and recovered a Ryan Fitzpatrick fumble and returned it 21 yards for a touchdown, helping the Jaguars secure their first win of the season.
 He was released on February 26, 2015.